Forrest Dunbar

-Forrest Dunbar (born 1984) is an American politician, attorney, and military officer.
-He is a member of the Alaska Senate, representing Anchorage District J since 2023.
+Forrest Dunbar (born September 19, 1984) is an American politician, attorney, and military officer.
+He is a member of the Alaska Senate, representing East Anchorage District J since 2023.
 A member of the Democratic Party, he previously served on the Anchorage Assembly from 2016 to 2023.
 He is a major and Judge Advocate in the Alaska Army National Guard.

 Early life and education

 Forrest Dunbar grew up in Eagle, Alaska, on the Yukon River, and Cordova, Alaska, on Prince William Sound.
 Dunbar’s parents moved to Alaska to attend the University of Alaska Fairbanks in the late 1970s.
 His father Roger worked for the Alaska Department of Fish & Game as a fisheries technician, while his mother, Miriam, was a special education aide and librarian.

 Dunbar attended American University, where he earned a Bachelor of Arts in Economics and International Service and won the Harry S. Truman Scholarship.
 He went on to earn a dual MPP/JD from the Harvard Kennedy School and Yale Law School.
 He is a returned Peace Corps Volunteer who served in Kazakhstan, and an officer and Judge Advocate in the Alaska Army National Guard.